- Age group: 5th - 7th graders

 - Goal: Provide quality technique instruction in both classic and skate skiing, while encouraging good sports ethics, healthy competition, and celebrating the joy of skiing.
 Racing is encouraged but not required.

-- Practices: Devos meet three times weekly (Tuesdays & Thursdays 3:45 - 5pm, Saturdays 10 - 11:30am), starting in early December and ending in mid-February.
-There is optional fall training, but generally the season starts in December and ends mid-February.
+- Practices: Devos meet three times weekly (Tuesdays & Thursdays 3:45 - 5pm, Saturdays 10 - 11:30am), starting starting January 4th, 2020.
+We will ski until we run out of snow.
+Optional fall training starts in November.

 - Contact: Heidi Loewen